 After, the third thing I would do is to start joining more specific facebook groups and group chats once you get your placement.

 On the facebook page, there is a post with a link to each regional group.
 People start to make introduction posts when they get the school they will be working at, to find others they potentially can live with!
-This results in smaller facebook groups or groupchats where you can get to know the people who might be your best friends this upcoming year.
+This results in smaller facebook groups or group chats where you can get to know the people who might be your best friends this upcoming year.

 The best part about the regional groups is that people from previous years are still a part.
 You can ask about where they lived last year to get a start on potential housing as well as what they thought of the area and their experience living there!